optimizedjack/sunday/README.md

+Sunday is experimental software currently in active development.
+It is provided as-is, with no guarantees of stability, security, or fitness for any purpose.
+By installing Sunday, you acknowledge that:

+This software may contain bugs or incomplete features You should not install this on a machine you rely on The author is not liable for any damage or data loss This is not production-ready software

 # ☀ Sunday

 A personal AI brainstorming assistant.
 Runs locally on your machine, saves notes to Obsidian, and works as a creative collaborator with a point of view.